Diliri/goit-markup-hw-01/README.md

-# frontend-basics
+# goit-markup-hw-01

-This is my first project
+This is my first project HTML